appwrite/appwrite/app/sdks/php/docs/teams.md

 POST https://appwrite.io/v1/teams/{teamId}/memberships
 ```

-** Use this endpoint to invite a new member to your team.
-An email with a link to join the team will be sent to the new member email address.
-If member doesn&#039;t exists in the project it will be automatically created.
+** Use this endpoint to invite a new member to join your team.
+An email with a link to join the team will be sent to the new member email address if the member doesn&#039;t exist in the project it will be created automatically.

-Use the &#039;url&#039; parameter to redirect the user from the invitation email back to your app.
-When the user is redirected, use the [Update Team Membership Status](/docs/teams#updateTeamMembershipStatus) endpoint to finally join the user to the team.
+Use the &#039;URL&#039; parameter to redirect the user from the invitation email back to your app.
+When the user is redirected, use the [Update Team Membership Status](/docs/teams#updateMembershipStatus) endpoint to allow the user to accept the invitation to the team.

 Please note that in order to avoid a [Redirect Attacks](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL&#039;s are the once from domains you have set when added your platforms in the console interface. **